 What I really wasn’t expecting with my 1st Safari experience was the quality and quantity of food.
 Each morning started out with a small spread of fresh fruit, cereals, and pastries.
 Morning drives were followed by a “heavy” brunch of eggs, bacon, sausage, omelets, and sometimes a delicious curry.
 Afternoon tea included a selection coffee or tea accompanied by savoury and sweet pastries.
 Afternoon game drives concluded with a “sundowner” where you have your choice alcoholic beverage prepared for you while watching the African sun melt away.
 One day we drank beer with a pride of lions.
 Another, we sipped red wine in the rain.
 It was perfect and a great way to conclude a day.
 Evenings began with cocktails and hors d’oeuvres by the fire before enjoying an always amazing three-course meal.
 With so much food and booze each day we naturally filled our time in between and with naps.
 What a life.

 Other extras I wasn’t expecting with my 1st safari experience were the added comforts of hot water showers – which had to be planned because we were in the middle of nowhere after all.
 On the subject, hot water bottles were tucked into our beds each night at turndown.
 You may think, as I did, why the hell would you need a hot water bottle in your African?
 I can assure you it was a welcomed treat every night.

 Another interesting extra on my 1st safari experience was taking a walking safari from camp.
-After spending a couple days on airplanes then napping and sitting in a Land Cruiser, this was a refreshing and much needed change of pace.
+After spending a couple days on aeroplanes then napping and sitting in a Land Cruiser, this was a refreshing and much-needed change of pace.
 In doing so we also got a better appreciation for the plants, animals, and the land we had otherwise missed by driving over it.
 Also, animal shit.
 We learned a ton about animal shit…and it was fascinating.

 1st Safari Experience – Setting the Bar